Stories 1.0 Directoral Notes

 Much overall coherence and continuity is provided by extrinsic production considerations which, being obvious, may be initially overlooked or discounted.
 (The same voices and performers appear throughout, the musicians and orchestrations are consistent, general lighting and stage design continues, and so forth.)

 However, segment transitions are not addendums to the show, but integral to it, requiring attention from the very beginning of rehearsals.
 Continuous action is imperative, and it is essential to stage each transition as seamlessly and elegantly as possible—often mimicking cinematic dissolves.
 (The objective is to engage the audience throughout, however—not simply to speed from segment to segment.)
-Further, it is important to occasionally preclude or pre-empt applause breaks—to not allow them to occur as a matter of predictable course after each and every segment.
+Further, it may be important to occasionally preclude or pre-empt applause breaks—to not allow them to occur as a matter of predictable course.